Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 He dismissed any suggestion of rehabilitation – saying he "does not want help" and no professional had the skill to help him.

-Rather, he was the only person who could psycho analyse himself.
+Rather, he was the only person who could psychoanalyse himself.

-Zarifeh said his admission of guilty was not about taking responsibility.
+Zarifeh said his admission of guilt was not about taking responsibility.

-It was simply for "attention seeking and glorification".
+It was simply for "attention-seeking and glorification".

-"His immediate acceptance of responsibility was less about wrongdoing and more about credit… it was matter of fact and unemotional both on day and to the report writer," said Zarifeh.
+"His immediate acceptance of responsibility was less about wrongdoing and more about credit … it was matter-of-fact and unemotional, both on day and to the report writer," said Zarifeh.

 "Although he has expressed remorse for his offending to the psychiatrist… of the view true depth was difficult to gauge.